 - We look for: a product labeled specifically N-acetyl cysteine or N-acetyl L-cysteine (not plain L-cysteine), verified by USP, NSF, or ConsumerLab, with no fillers that add oxidative burden.

-- We dont lean on: plain L-cysteine as a substitute (less stable and harder to deliver in usable amounts); megadoses above 2,400 mg per day without clear clinical rationale and monitoring; combining NAC with nitroglycerin without physician oversight.
+- We do not recommend: plain L-cysteine as a substitute (less stable and harder to deliver in usable amounts); megadoses above 2,400 mg per day without clear clinical rationale and monitoring; combining NAC with nitroglycerin without physician oversight.

 Guidance from the Clinic

-"I use NAC frequently, particularly for patients with elevated liver enzymes, lingering respiratory issues, or what I call sticky thoughts that dont fully respond to standard treatments.
-The glutamate-modulating effect is real, and the liver safety data is about as solid as it gets in the supplement world.
+"I use NAC frequently, particularly for patients with elevated liver enzymes, lingering respiratory issues, or what I call sticky thoughts that don't fully respond to standard treatments.
+The glutamate-modulating effect is well documented, and the liver safety data is about as strong as it gets in the supplement world.
 Start at 600 mg, take it 30 minutes before breakfast, and give it 8 to 12 weeks before you judge it."

 Dr. Ash